slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 deep, and the structures which used to support my life were so in ruins, and my identity so forgotten, that I have no memory of that time except for these vexing feelings.
 An almost total amnesia has consumed the whole year which this crisis lasted.
-My wife did not precisely save me from this languid and despondent state, and I would be suspicious of the foundations of my love if I were to consider her a savior.
+My girlfriend did not precisely save me from this languid and despondent state, and I would be suspicious of the foundations of my love if I were to consider her a savior.
 As a matter of fact, she came to my life not during this time, but some months after I had started to regain my strength and live again; after a sense of purpose had been restored or manufactured.
-My wife is not the reason why I managed to survive the crisis—and I speak of survival in a very literal sense.
+My girlfriend is not the reason why I managed to survive the crisis—and I speak of survival in a very literal sense.
 She is, more rightly, the sweet apotheosis of my coming back to life.
 Put differently, it is not that she infused *new* life within me: